Non-card payment methods in Southeast Asia

-As a marketplace, this is an exciting time, especially as you gather speed.
+As a platform, this is an exciting time, especially as you gather speed.
 But of course with growth comes complexity.
-To begin with, the very nature of a marketplace is complicated; you have all the challenges of an ecommerce store, plus a whole lot more.
-You don’t just have customers to take care of, you have sellers as well – that’s twice as many stakeholders.
+To begin with, the very nature of a platform is complicated; you have all the challenges of an ecommerce store, plus a whole lot more.
+You don’t just have customers to take care of, you have users as well – that’s twice as many stakeholders.

 And, as you expand internationally, things become even more complicated.
 Each new market comes with its own set of challenges, from regulations to cultural nuances and payment preferences.

-Here are 3 areas that hold the key to the next phase of your marketplace growth:
+Here are 3 areas that hold the key to the next phase of your platform growth:

 So you’ve expanded to several regions, but you’re still only accepting credit cards.
 This is fine for initial growth, but you’ll never reach your full potential if you don’t offer the payment methods expected by local buyers.

 Diversify your payment method mix, and tailor it to local preferences.

 Your next step is to diversify your payment method mix and tailor it to local preferences.
 But managing multiple payment methods can become unwieldy, especially if you have separate agreements, integrations and reporting for each one.
 The best solution is to connect via a payments partner like Adyen, which lets you manage everything in one place.
 That way you can see at a glance how different payment methods are performing in different markets, and optimize for the best results.

 In addition to easy platform payments for your buyers, you need to consider fast payouts for your users.
 This is easily achieved by working with a global payments service provider (PSP) with local coverage in all key markets.
 With our platform payments solution Adyen for Platforms, you can pay out to users, via their preferred method.
 Through our international network of local bank accounts, we have excellent coverage, giving you faster payment times with local rates.